AndreTeixeira1998/overleafwiki/Ubuntu-12.04-from-deb.md

 sudo ./install-tl
 ```

 Go through the interactive installer.
-Make sure to install the `binextra` package as it contains the `latexmk` program which is needed by ShareLaTeX.
+Make sure to install the `TeX auxiliary programs` package as it contains the `latexmk` program which is needed by ShareLaTeX.
 We recommend using the `scheme-full` installation since this will give you a comprehensive LaTeX environment, but at over 3Gb it may be too large for some users.